AnyDSL/artic/README.md

 ## Status

-Artic is currently under development, and is thus very likely to be unstable.
+Artic is in pre-alpha stage, which means that the basic functionality is implemented and that it can already be used to write small programs.
+However, some crucial functionality is missing, such as device intrinsics and built-ins, and there might be a couple of bugs that need fixing.

 ## Testing